-- CXPA needs to leverage its expert and independent position to advocate CX to senior business leaders, create a CX market, and generate demand for CX and CX practitioners. - CCXP needs to be the start of an expert CX journey, not an end. - CXPA needs to develop maturity maps and metrics for regions, corporations and practitioners to enable transparent global data driven investment, and targeted CX advocacy. - CXPA needs to develop an international community growth strategy specifically 'a how, not where' strategy. - CXPA needs to (co)develop value for professionals not wholly involved in CX, or not seeking CCXP certification. - CXPA needs to become intentionally operationally global, and frictionless to deal with.
+- CXPA needs to leverage its expert and independent position to advocate CX to senior business leaders, create a CX market, and generate demand for CX and CX practitioners. - CCXP needs to be a step in the expert CX journey, not an end. - CXPA needs to develop maturity maps and metrics for regions, corporations and practitioners to enable transparent global data driven investment, and targeted CX advocacy. - CXPA needs to decide if and how it will grow its international networks and international communities. - CXPA needs to (co)develop value for professionals not wholly involved in CX, or not seeking CCXP certification. - CXPA needs to become intentionally operationally global, and frictionless to deal with.